 - Deglaze: Add in the broth to deglaze the pot.
 With a wooden spoon, scrape up any brown bits at the bottom of the pot so that they don’t burn.
 Press cancel.

 - Pressure cook: Pour in the lentils and stir.
 Close the lid, set valve to Sealing, and pressure cook on high pressure or manual for 8 minutes.
 10 minutes if you like your lentils very soft.

 - Release pressure: Quick Release the pressure by turning the valve to Venting.

 - Thicken the dal: Turn on saute mode again and add the coconut milk and tomato paste.
 Stir and cook uncovered for 10 minutes.
 Stir occasionally until dal has thickened and the smell is mouthwatering.

 Serve it up!
-Garnish cooked dal with fresh cilantro and serve with naan bread or some brown basmati rice.
+Garnish cooked dal with fresh cilantro and serve with naan bread, basmati rice or Instant Pot long grain white rice.